Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Unless you have an account package that allows you to elect otherwise and you have done so, we will not send you images of your cancelled checks.

-If you have a checking account in the Citigold® Account Package, Citi Priority Account Package, Citibank® Account Package or a Citi Private Bank Account, you may elect to have your check images delivered with your periodic statements.
+If you have a checking account in the CitigoldÂ® Account Package, Citi Priority Account Package, CitibankÂ® Account Package or a Citi Private Bank Account, you may elect to have your check images delivered with your periodic statements.
 You must speak with an account representative to sign up for this service.
 Please note that if you receive check images with your statement, included among those images may be some checks which were presented for payment but which were returned unpaid after your statement was prepared and sent to you.

-Images of your cancelled checks presented within the past 18 months are also available to you through Citibank® Online.
-Additionally, you may request a copy of any of your cancelled checks by calling CitiPhone Banking®.
+Images of your cancelled checks presented within the past 18 months are also available to you through CitibankÂ® Online.
+Additionally, you may request a copy of any of your cancelled checks by calling CitiPhone BankingÂ®.
 Please refer to 'Other Fees and Charges for All Accounts' in the Marketplace Addendum for applicable fees.

 ## Substitute Checks and Your Rights

-## What Is a Substitute Check?
+### What Is a Substitute Check?

 A substitute check is a paper reproduction created from a digital image of the front and back of the original check and bears the legend 'This is a legal copy of your check.'
 You can use it the same way you would use the original check.
 Federal law allows banks to replace original checks with 'substitute checks.'
 Under the law, a substitute check is the 'legal equivalent' of the original check.
 In other words, it can be used in the same way and for all purposes for which you would use the original check.

-## Your Rights
+### Your Rights

 The following rights apply if you receive a substitute check from us in lieu of the original check.
 These rights do not apply to original checks or to electronic debits.
 Your rights as to those transactions remain unchanged and are described in other sections of this Agreement.
-Please note these rights also do not apply to images of checks furnished to you or viewed through Citibank® Online.
+Please note these rights also do not apply to images of checks furnished to you or viewed through CitibankÂ® Online.

 In certain cases, federal law provides a special procedure that allows you to request a refund for losses you incur if you believe a substitute check is incorrectly posted to your account (for example, if you think your account was debited for the wrong amount) and production of the original check is needed to determine the validity of the debit.
 The losses you may attempt to recover may include the amount that was withdrawn from your account and fees that were charged as a result of the withdrawal (for example, overdraft check fees.)
 The amount of the refund you may request under this procedure is limited to the amount of your loss or the amount of the substitute check, whichever is less.
 You are also entitled to interest if your account is an interest-bearing account.
 If your loss exceeds the amount of the substitute check, you may be able to recover additional amounts under other laws.